 Hum/H 1.
 American History.
-9 units (3-0-6); offered by announcement.
+9 units (3-0-6); first term.
 Among the major events, trends, and problems of our country’s history are the American Revolution, the framing and development of the Constitution, wars, slavery and emancipation, ethnic and gender relations, immigration, urbanization, westward conquest, economic fluctuations, changes in the sizes and functions of governments, foreign relations, class conflicts, domestic violence, and social and political movements.
 Although no one course can treat all of these themes, each freshman American history course will deal with two or more of them.
 How have American historians approached them?
 What arguments and evidence have scholars offered for their interpretations and how can we choose between them?
 In a word, what can we know about our heritage?
-Not offered 2017–18.
+Instructor: Kousser.

 Hum/H 8 a.
 Civilization, Science, and Archaeology: Before Greece: The Origins of Civilization in Mesopotamia.
-9 units (3-0-6); offered by announcement.
+9 units (3-0-6); third term.
 This course will introduce students to the early development of civilization in Mesopotamia and Egypt from 4000 B.C.E. through 1000 B.C.E.
 Origins of agriculture and writing, the evolution of the city, and the structures of the Mesopotamian economy and social order will be discussed.
 Comparison with contemporary developments in Egypt during the Old and Middle Kingdoms may include a reading of Gilgamesh from 3000 B.C.E. and of the Egyptian Tale of Sinuhe.
 The course concludes with a discussion of life during the late Bronze Age.
 Focus will be on life as it was lived and experienced by many groups in pre-classical antiquity rather than on kings and dynasties.
-Not offered 2017–18.
+Instructor: Buchwald.

 Hum/H 8 b.
 Civilization, Science, and Archaeology: The Development of Science from Babylon through the Renaissance.
 9 units (3-0-6); second and third terms.
 Connections in antiquity between astrology and astronomy, early theories of light, Islamic science, new concepts of knowledge during the European Middle Ages and Renaissance, the early laboratory, the development of linear perspective, the origins of the Copernican and Keplerian systems of astronomy, and the science of Galileo.
-Instructor: Buchwald, J.
+Instructor: Buchwald.
+Not offered 2018–19.

 Hum/H 9 b.
 European Civilization: Early Modern Europe.
-9 units (3-0-6); first and second terms.
+9 units (3-0-6); second and third terms.
 Will survey the evolution of European civilization from the 14th century to the early 19th century.
 The topics covered will depend on the individual instructor, but they will include some of the major changes that transformed Western civilization in the early modern period, such as the Renaissance, the Reformation, the rise of sovereign states and the concomitant military revolution, the Scientific Revolution and the Enlightenment, and the French and industrial revolutions.
 Readings will include major works from the period, as well as studies by modern historians.
-Instructors: Wey-Gomez, Hoffman.
+Instructors: Hoffman, Wey-Gomez.

 Hum/En 23.
 Literature and Medicine.
 9 units (3-0-6); third term.
 The relationship between patients and doctors, the ill and the well, involves a constant exchange of stories.
 In this course we will look more closely at the relationship between medicine and narrative through a selection of fiction, essays and poems that investigate the interplay between doubt and diagnosis, the idea of the case study, the problem of medical responsibility, and the language of pain and illness.
 Authors covered may include Sontag, Mantel, Conan Doyle, Freud, Woolf, Dickinson, Ishiguro and Shelley.
 Instructor: Gilmore.

 Hum/En 24.
 The Scientific Imagination in English Literature.
-9 units (3-0-6); offered by announcement.
+9 units (3-0-6); first term.
 This course considers three periods of major scientific development—the Renaissance, the nineteenth century, and the modern period— to explore the influence new ideas, discoveries, and theories had on the imagination of English writers.
 We will look at the early modern interplay between magic and science, Romantic and Victorian debates about evolution, and the twentieth-century advent of modern physics as we confront consistent tropes like the mad scientist, the scientist-hero, and the problem of uncertainty.
 Authors covered may include Shakespeare, Marlowe, Bacon, Shelley, Darwin, Conan Doyle, Stevenson, Auden, McEwan, and Stoppard.
-Not offered 2017–18.
+Instructor: Gilmore.
+Not offered 2018–19.

 Hum/F 50.
-Introduction to Film Studies.
-9 units (3-0-6); third term.
+Introduction to Film.
+9 units (3-0-6); first term.
 This course examines film as a technology, entertainment medium, and commercial art with an emphasis on American and European contexts.
 Students will acquire the basic vocabulary and techniques of film analysis, with an emphasis on style and structure, and develop an understanding of the historical development of film as both an art form and an industry from 1895 through the twentieth century.
-Topics covered may include the early cinema of illusion, the actuality film, German expressionism, the Hollywood star system, Italian neo-realism, the French New Wave, and Dogme 95.
-Instructor: Jurca.
+Topics covered include actualities and the birth of narrative film, silent film comedy, German expressionism, the Hollywood star system, Italian neo-realism, and the French New Wave.
+Instructors: Jurca.

 Hum 75.
 Selected Topics in Humanities.
 9 units (3-0-6); offered by announcement.
 See registrar’s announcement for details.
 Instructors: Staff, visitors.